How to Choose a Sales Training Partner

 7. Delivery options – Although in-person instructor-led training (ILT) is making a post-pandemic comeback, the future is bright for virtual instructor-led training (VILT) and blended training solutions.
 Or you may opt for an on-demand delivery option so participants can learn at their own place and pace.
 We are proponents of blended options that combine asynchronous sessions and live group interactions, with follow-up coaching to reinforce learning after the course ends.

-8. Program sustainability and reinforcement – Your investment is predicated on improving skills and changing behaviors, so look for programs that include a comprehensive approach to skill application and reinforcement.
+8. Program sustainability and reinforcement – Your investment is predicated on improving skills and changing behaviors, so look for programs that include a comprehensive approach to selling skill application and reinforcement.
 Make sure you have a holistic plan in place that clearly explains what will happen before, during, and after training.
 This ensure that participants will apply and adopt the new learning into their day-to-day work.

 9. Pricing and contract terms – The cost of sales training is impacted by many factors, including pre-training consultation, the training license and materials, the amount of customization, the method of delivery, and whether you can deliver or reinforce the training with in-house resources.
 A solution that is a great value for one company might not deliver enough return on investment for another.